 Once your assets reside in an irrevocable trust, you are no longer the owner of these assets – the trust is the owner.
 Creditors or anyone that may file a lawsuit against you cannot take property that is in an irrevocable trust.
 A Folsom living trust lawyer wants you to know that an important reason to consider an irrevocable trust is that because your assets are in the trust, they do not count against you when qualifying for government benefits.
 If a long-term care facility is in your future, these assets are protected from being depleted.

-To learn more about which trust to create and for qualified, trusted assistance to help you maneuver through it all, please contact the Yee Law Group, PC a Folsom living trust lawyer you can trust.
+To learn more about which trust to create and for qualified, trusted assistance to help you maneuver through it all, please contact the Yee Law Group Inc. a Folsom living trust lawyer you can trust.

 4 Questions To Ask During Your Trust-Related Consultation